JuliaSmoothOptimizers/LDLFactorizations.jl/docs/src/tutorial.md

 ldl_factorize!(Au, LDL)
 ```

-## Choose the precision of the factorization
+## Choosing the precision of the factorization

 It is possible to factorize a matrix in a different type than the type of its elements: